Kristy Baxter and Angela Stavropoulos explain important tax rules for New Zealand doctors who have moved or are looking to move to Australia

 How do I know if I am a “temporary resident”?

-This is yet another complicated assessment.
-This is affected by a number of factors, including whether you:
+This is another complicated assessment and is affected by a number of factors, including whether you:

 - Are not considered a resident of Australia under the Social Security Act 1991, or have a spouse who is.

-These tests are quite different from the tests of residency discussed above.
+These tests are quite different from the tests of residency previously mentioned.

 How does my Australian tax position change if I am a temporary resident?